nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="searching-for-services"></a> Searching for Services

 Services can be searched for by sending a request to `%CMR-ENDPOINT%/services`.
-XML reference response formats is supported for services search.
+XML reference, JSON, and UMM JSON response formats are supported for services search.

 Service search results are paged.
 See [Paging Details](#paging-details) for more information on how to page through service search results.